 3. Electronegativity: Across The Periodic Table, Nucleophilicity Increases With Decreasing Electronegativity

 Assuming an atom has a pair of electrons to donate, the ability of a species to donate that pair should be inversely proportional to how “tightly held” it is.
 The key factor for determining how “tightly held” an electron pair is bound is the familiar concept of electronegativity.
 Bottom line: as electronegativity increases, nucleophilicity decreases.
 Note: It’s important to restrict application of this trend to atoms in the same row of the periodic table; for instance, C N O F, or Si P S Cl.
 Going down the periodic table, another factor comes into play (next)

 A polar protic solvent can participate in hydrogen bonding with a nucleophile, creating a “shell” of solvent molecules around it like mobs of screaming teenage fans swarming the Beatles in 1962.

 The ability of nucleophiles to participate in hydrogen bonding decreases as we go down the periodic table.
 Hence fluoride is the strongest hydrogen bond acceptor, and iodide is the weakest.
-This means that the lone pairs of iodide ion will be considerably more “free” than those of fluoride, resulting in higher rates (and greater nucleophilicity).
+This means that in protic solvent, the lone pairs of iodide ion will be considerably more “free” than those of fluoride, resulting in higher rates (and greater nucleophilicity).